Do you sleep with your hair down?

 You'll wake up with kinky, wavy hair that you can put some styling product in and head out the door.

-However if you like to wear your hair straight, there are other hairstyles you can do to protect your hair without any plait-induced waves.
+If you like to wear your hair straight, there are other hairstyles you can do to protect your hair without any plait-induced waves.

 To keep your hair on the straighter side while you sleep, a top bun is a great option.